 Bottom-line business outcomes are directly linked to the processes organisations use to acquire, retain and develop their talent.
 Assessments such as cognitive ability, motivation and personality can be used to accurately predict an individual’s potential for on-the-job performance.
 This information provides an organisation with unique intelligence about their people, enabling the development of effective talent acquisition and mobility strategies.

-Our robust, scientifically proven assessments are based on more than 50 years of research and development.
-SHL technologies and methodologies predict business outcomes and drive measurable success more effectively than any other provider’s solutions, as evidenced and verified by our annual ROI studies (2013 Business Outcomes Report).
+Our robust, scientifically proven SHL Talent Measurement assessments are based on more than 30 years of research and development.
+Our technologies and methodologies predict business outcomes and drive measurable success more effectively than any other provider’s solutions, as evidenced and verified by our annual ROI studies (Business Outcomes Report).
 Consider some of our industry-leading technology innovations:

 - Computer adaptive testing

 - Seamless integration with 97 Talent Management Systems